Representation Bending for Large Language Model Safety: Related Work

 \section{Related Work}

+Recent studies have explored the limitations of alignment techniques in LLMs. \cite{lin2023unlocking} demonstrates that alignment can be bypassed through carefully designed in-context prompts, while \cite{brittleness} reveals that even minimal structural changes can significantly degrade alignment, raising concerns about the robustness of safety measures. \cite{safelora} introduces a low-rank adaptation technique that reduces safety risks during model fine-tuning.
+Further probing latent representations, \cite{ball2024understanding} analyzes how jailbreaks succeed by exploiting latent space dynamics, while \cite{treutlein2024connecting} shows that LLMs infer latent information from evidence distributed across training documents, underscoring the complexity of internal model representations and the difficulty of safety monitoring.

-\paragraph{Unlearning.} Conventional unlearning aims to update the weights of a model to remove specific knowledge, and usually is about narrow topics (e.g., Harry Potter) or fictional information \citet{eldan2023whosharrypotterapproximate, tofu}.
+\paragraph{Unlearning.} Conventional unlearning aims to update the weights of a model to remove specific knowledge, and usually is about narrow topics (e.g., Harry Potter) or fictional information \citet{eldan2023whosharrypotterapproximate, tofu, knowledgewashing}.
 For reviews of existing works, see \citet{liu2024rethinking}.
+Authors in \citet{tofu, Rwku, hong2024intrinsic, shi2024muse} propose real-world LLM unlearning benchmarks that consider task settings, knowledge sources, privacy, scalability, and even internal model parameters.
 Although fine-grained control is useful, our work tackles broader notions of undesirable outputs.
 In the context of language models, previous work explores concepts like fairness, privacy, safety or hallucinations \cite{jang-2023-knowledge, yao2023large, liu2024rethinking}.
 Recently NPO \cite{zhang2024negative} is proposed; a simple alignment-inspired method that could be extended to unlearn hazardous knowledge.
 In this work we compare NPO's performance with \AlgName{}.